 3. Aerobic exercise

 Aerobic exercise often known as cardio is one of the great ways to tackle belly fat.
 It is a great way to reverse your energy source and force your body to start burning fat.

 However, when you go to an aerobic class and exercise with a fast tempo, where you need to sweat and probably huff and puff as you are vying for “more sweat and more calorie loss”, you have unintentionally turned your aerobic into anaerobic exercise.
 This is what is happening:

-2. This cortisol is triggering insulin and the two hormones together is putting the fat right back.
+- This cortisol is triggering insulin and the two hormones together are putting the fat right back.
 You are actually making your condition worse.

-3. As your exercise is triggering cortisol, instead of burning your belly fat you have started depositing them more and more.
+- As your exercise is triggering cortisol, instead of burning your belly fat you have started depositing more and more.

-4. This has also put your body back to carbohydrate burning mode instead of fat burning because of the extra sugar needed.
+- This has also put your body back to carbohydrate-burning mode instead of fat burning because of the extra sugar needed.

 Remember!
 If you have a body type mentioned while discussing Cushing syndrome or if you have adrenal fatigue, do not do any exercise where you can’t catch your breath.
 The only exception is HIIT which we will be discussing in this article later.

 You need to get over the idea of “no pain, no gain”.
 Remember pain is stress and stress means more cortisol.
 And this is not what you want to do.

 Therefore, aerobic exercise is walking, easy bike riding, swimming, and jogging where you can talk, do yoga, or rollerblade.
 As you aren’t huffing and puffing, you are breathing slowly.